-In this extended field course, you’ll experience firsthand how conservation of threatened and endangered species such as sea turtles is carried out and how these efforts impact local peoples.
-You’ll work alongside conservationists at multiple sites in Costa Rica and learn about the biology of the wildlife species and the social, economic, and political conflicts that impact their conservation.
-Ultimately, you’ll come to appreciate the challenges of saving wildlife in a world in which local people are often poor and global interests are powerful.
+In this extended field course, students experienced firsthand how conservation of threatened and endangered species such as sea turtles is carried out and how these efforts impacted local peoples.
+Students worked alongside conservationists at multiple sites in Costa Rica and learned about the biology of the wildlife species and the social, economic, and political conflicts that impact their conservation.
+Ultimately, students came to appreciate the challenges of saving wildlife in a world in which local people are often poor and global interests are powerful.

 - Toucan Rescue Ranch: A rehabilitation center for injured and orphaned birds, sloths, cats, monkeys, and more

 - Central American Headquarters for the International Union for the Conservation of Nature (IUCN)